Garrett Thomas Jones

 " . . . the 28-year-old Jones is batting .313/.365/.833 with seven homers and a 214 OPS+ in 52 plate appearances . . ." - from an article at Dugout Central about Jones' fast start after coming up from Indianapolis in 2009

 First baseman/outfielder Garrett Jones has played in the majors in 2007 and 2009.
-A minor league slugger, he has hit over 150 minor league home runs and topped 20 homers in his first extended stint in the majors, een though he spent almost half of the season in the minor leagues.
+A minor league slugger, he has hit over 150 minor league home runs and topped 20 homers in his first extended stint in the majors, even though he spent almost half of the season in the minor leagues.
 He is a cousin of Ron Coomer.

 Jones was selected by the Atlanta Braves in the 14th round of the 1999 amateur draft and made his pro debut that summer with the GCL Braves.
 After three seasons in the Braves' farm system, he was released and signed with the Minnesota Twins organization.
 With the Quad Cities River Bandits in 2002, he hit 10 home runs, 4 of which came in a game against the Kane County Cougars on July 14th.
 The next year, with the Fort Myers Miracle, he hit 18 homers to finish fourth in the Florida State League.